Has your church or religious organization ever done a crowdfunding campaign?

 Crowdfunding typically involves raising money for a project by soliciting small donations from a sizable group of people, most often online.

 At Donorbox, we love faith-based crowdfunding projects for a few reasons.
 Crowdfunding can unite your community around a shared goal.
 Plus, your congregation members can share the project on their social media, encouraging neighbors and friends to contribute.
 Crowdfunding can also be an incredibly cost-effective way to raise money.
-Getting started can be an easy and free process.
+Churches often use these campaigns to raise funds for buying a new church building or for building one, for mission trips, etc. The best part is – getting started with crowdfunding can be an easy and free process.

 It’s easy to get started with crowdfunding for churches!
 Read on to discover why crowdfunding is a great option and how you can do it most effectively.